make-me/make-me/README.md

     $ open http://localhost:9393/

 The front page is a human-friendly view of the current print, the state of the lock, the progress and the complete log of the print.
+It's awesome, and you might enjoy it.

 ### `POST /print` -- Print an object